Psychiatric Service Dog for Autism Spectrum Disorder — ADA Guide

-Autism spectrum disorder is a qualifying disability under the ADA in Michigan.
-A properly trained PSD for autism can provide tethering, sensory interruption, and safety behaviors — granting full public access rights across Michigan.
+Autism spectrum disorder is a qualifying disability under the ADA.
+A properly trained PSD for autism can provide tethering, sensory interruption, and safety behaviors — granting full public access rights nationwide.

 | Feature | Psychiatric Service Dog (PSD) | Emotional Support Animal (ESA) |